Barentsburg

 Barentsburg (Баренцбург) is the second-largest settlement in Svalbard, Norway, with about 300 inhabitants (As of 2025).
-A coal mining town, the settlement is almost entirely made up of Russian nationals.
+A coal mining town, the settlement is now almost entirely made up of Russian nationals.

 History

 Rijpsburg, a now abandoned Dutch settlement on Spitsbergen on Cape Boheman (Bohemanflya), at the north site of Nordfjorden in the Isfjord, stood roughly diagonally opposite Longyearbyen.
 The Rotterdam-based (a navigation company) built it in 1920, using prefabricated huts, for the mining of coal.
 Twelve Dutch staff and 52 German miners started mining coal here that year.